chiku97/WFH-req/README.md

 # WFH WhatsApp Automation

 This project is a serverless application designed to be deployed on Vercel.
-It listens for a WhatsApp message containing "WFH" and triggers an automated email.
+It listens for a WhatsApp message containing "WFH" or "wfh" and triggers an automated email using your gmail SMTP.
+This is best for you, if you are too lazy to write WFH mail everytime.

 ## Setup Instructions